Vandarks/WhisperFeed/README.md

 Create the virtual environment for the project by opening WhisperFeed folder in the command prompt as an administrator, and typing the command `pip install virtualenv`, and then `virtualenv venv`.
 Activate venv by moving to the `venv\Scrpts` foldeir and type `activate`.
 Once that is done install RobotFrameWork with the commands `pip install robotframework` and `pip install robotframework-browser`.
 Installation can be verified with `robot -h`.
 If no errors appear, the installation is done.
 Next type command `rfbrowser init`.
 This will initialize a browser for the test.
 If this does not work, don't worry and move to the next step.
 Finally, to begin the test, navigate back to `/WhisperFeed` and run `robot tests\robot\auto_robot.robot`.
 Make sure that you have the server running in port 3000 as instructed above.

+## Playwright Testing
+Functionality testing is done with Playwright.
+Make sure to open the website to a server first.
+Refer to "Packages" for instructions.
+Installation and testing instructions can be found from the Playwright documentation at https://playwright.dev/docs/intro